 - Transparent and accountable public procurement and tendering processes that meet international standards;

 - Transparent and publicly available registers of companies, with beneficial ownership declared;

 - Establishment of regulations on conflict of interest;

 - Independence of the judiciary and access to a fair trial;

-When these are not in place, alternative arrangements should be considered in consultation with a broad base of civil society organizations that are truly representative of citizens, including where possible victims’ groups/representatives, to ensure accountability of the recovered assets.
+When these are not in place, alternative arrangements should be considered in consultation with a broad base of independent civil society organisations that are truly representative of citizens, including where possible victims’ groups/representatives, to ensure accountability and transparency in the management and oversight of recovered assets.

 This does not affect the principle that the recovered assets remain the property of the people of the country from which they were stolen.

 Victims should be provided access to justice in domestic and international cases of illicit activities including bribery and money laundering.
 They should be informed of case developments in an accessible format; and be provided opportunities to positively engage in cases e.g. through victim impact statements.

 Where possible, victim groups and their representatives should be afforded ‘standing’ in relevant jurisdiction outside their own, to allow them to bring cases against state officials and their representatives to the courts, particularly in instances where domestic judicial systems would not allow or are susceptible to being partial.